Telewa/ansible_docker_pi/README.md

 # Ansible, Docker and Raspberry Pi

-This is code to install docker and docker-compose in my ubuntu laptop and raspberry pi hosts.
+This is code to install docker and docker-compose in an ubuntu laptop and raspberry pi hosts.
 Of course the important issue is that raspberry pi is arm while the ubuntu laptop is x86-64.
 Therefore the default installation instructions won't work for raspberry pi